Toronto’s Digital Main Street Program to Expand Across Ontario

 Building on the success of working with main street businesses in Toronto, Digital Main Street is expanding across Ontario thanks to a partnership with the Province of Ontario and the Ontario Business Improvement Area Association.

 Helping businesses with everything from their websites and social media, to launching ecommerce platforms and using data to drive new business opportunities, Digital Main Street has worked with over 5,000 main street businesses in Toronto.
-All of this was funded thanks to the support of Google, Mastercard, Rogers, Shopify and Microsoft.
+All of this was funded thanks to the support of Google, Mastercard, Rogers, Shopify et Microsoft.